Get the latest from TODAY

-When New York-based writer Rachel Syme recently tweeted that August is “secretly harder for a lot of people than any time in winter,” the response was huge.
+When New York-based writer Rachel Syme tweeted that August is “secretly harder for a lot of people than any time in winter,” the response was huge.

 “I hate the feeling that summer is ending and I haven't DONE ANYTHING which is of course untrue.
 But August always makes me anxious,” one woman wrote in response.

 “Skipping August is the best idea the French ever had and that includes brioche,” another Twitter user added.